-The consolidated financial statements of the government were prepared using GAAP, primarily based on Federal Accounting Standards Advisory Board's (FASAB's) SFFAS.
-Intragovernmental transactions are eliminated in consolidation, except as described in the Other Information- Unmatched Transactions and Balances.
+The consolidated financial statements of the government were prepared using GAAP, primarily based on FASAB's SFFAS.
+Intragovernmental transactions are eliminated in consolidation, except as described in the Other Information-Unmatched Transactions and Balances.
 See Note 1.R-Unmatched Transactions and Balances for detailed information.
 The consolidated financial statements include accrual-based financial statements and sustainability financial statements, which are discussed in more detail below, and the related notes to the consolidated financial statements.
 Collectively, the accrual-based financial statements, the sustainability financial statements, and the notes represent basic information that is deemed essential for the financial statements and notes to be presented in conformity with GAAP.